cornell-dti/trends-autograder/README.md

 # Trends Autograder

-Trends Autograder for A1-A4.
+Trends-Autograder for A1-A4.

 Some inspiration taken from the Sphinx autograder for CS 3110.

-Credit to the CS 3110 staff for the ideas!
+## Initial Setup

+Run `make setup` to install the necessary dependencies.

+You will not have to run this again.

 ## How to Use